LilaKelland/Papaoutai-iOS-App/README.md

 *Still a work in progress*

 This iOS app was developed almost entirely to bring hard data to the conversation when discussing the amount a partner spends (aka hides) in the bathroom.
-This repository contains the 2 iOS apps - working on combining the 2 into one app.
+This repository contains the 2 iOS apps - working on threading to combine the 2 into one app.

 There are three components to this system:
 1. Arduino Nano - used as a BLE peripheral to track proximity of an iPhone when in the bathroom.